Learn to Code with Fantasy Football

 I did one of my own posts on reddit to gauge interest (which there was a lot of) and start collecting emails.

 Writing the book wasn't that difficult.
 I think that's more of a function of the topic — I've spent a lot of time thinking about fantasy football and a lot of time doing data science type tasks at my day job — than any natural skill as an author.
 I would guess future books on other topics might be tougher.

 I also enjoy teaching and believe I'm pretty good at:

-synthesizing/summarizing and finding themes/commonalities among large
+synthesizing/summarizing and finding themes/commonalities among large amounts of information

 picking out a path to knowledge and introducing things at the right time